freddan88/react-slider/README.md

 2. Register for an account on unsplash.com/developers, and generate your api key.<br/>URL: https://unsplash.com/developers

-3. Rename .env.rename to .env in the root of your folder and replace "Replace-this-with-your-unsplash-api-key-here!" with your key.
+3. Rename .env.rename to .env in the root of your folder and replace<br/>
+"Replace-this-with-your-unsplash-api-key-here!" with the key you copied from unsplash.com

 4. Open your terminal and run below command to start the app
 ```Bash